-Securitas' Toolbox management model has a methodical structure that includes several welldefined areas or "tools" that serve as a guide at all levels and is maintained through continuous training and discussion forums.
-Each area of the model describes how Securitas' managers are to conduct themselves in various aspects and stages of the company's operations.
+SECURITAS VALUES ARE STRONGLY LINKED to its management model - The Securitas Toolbox.
+A key function of the Toolbox is to convey our corporate culture and create a shared platform through our values.
+Securitas' Toolbox management model has a methodical structure that includes several well-defined areas or "tools" that serve as a framework at all levels, and is maintained through continuous training and discussion forums.
+The different areas of the model describe how Securitas' managers are to conduct themselves in various aspects and stages of the company's operations.
 The model also describes the approach we are expected to take with regard to the market, our customers and employees.

-A key function of the Toolbox is to convey our corporate culture and create a shared platform, which is primarily symbolized by a focus on Securitas' values: Integrity, Vigilance and Helpfulness.
-All Securitas employees are expected to assume responsibility for their customers and operations and our shared values.
+All Securitas employees are expected to assume responsibility for the customers and operations and for our shared values.
 Responsibility is clarified through the measurement and systematic evaluation of results.